 It is quite important to understand payor guidelines, what they cover and under what circumstances.
 That will be your anesthesia billing plan to ensure smooth reimbursement by payors.

-Blog written by: Prateek Pahuja – Sr. Manager, Training & Development Dept., Elite
+By Prateek Pahuja – Sr. Manager, Training & Development, Elite